-We apply our approach to compute the TAS spectrum of HAN, a prototypical ESIPT system (Fig 1).
-Previously, the excited state dynamics of HAN have been studied experimentally using TA spectroscopy, TRPES, and time-resolved fluorescence.^{95,101-103} In 2001, Lochbrunner et al. used TRPES to study both ESIPT and the subsequent decay of the excited state102.
-The fastest decay (30 fs) observed in the experiment was assigned to ESIPT.
-In a follow-up solutionphase TAS experiment in 2005, Lochbrunner et al.95 assigned the rise of the SE signal (104-167 fs, depending on pump wavelength) to a subsequent intramolecular vibrational redistribution (IVR) of the resulting electronically-excited keto isomer.
-In the solution-phase TAS experiment, a \sim 70 ps decay was assigned to the internal conversion of the excited state, attributed to nonadiabatic decay back down to the ground state.
-In our CE-TAS measurements from the jet-cooled molecule, we observe similar kinetics.
-Similar lifetimes are observed in the time-resolved fluorescence spectrum, as well, where the decay in cyclohexane at 298K is fit to a biexponential with time-constants 39 and 101 ps.103 The gas phase absorption and fluorescence spectra of HAN have also previously been reported.104 Here we will reconsider the assignments of the TAS spectra by direct simulation of the relevant experimental observable from nonadiabatic molecular dynamics simulation data.
+We apply our approach to compute the TAS spectrum of HAN, a prototypical ESIPT system (Fig. 1).
+Previously, the excited state dynamics of HAN have been studied experimentally using TA spectroscopy, TRPES, and time-resolved fluorescence.^{30,95,101,102} In 2001, Lochbrunner et al. used TRPES to study both ESIPT and the subsequent decay of the excited state.101 The fastest decay (30 fs) observed in the experiment was assigned to ESIPT.
+In a follow-up solutionphase TAS experiment in 2005, Lochbrunner et al.95 assigned the rise of the SE signal (104-167 fs, depending on pump wavelength) to a subsequent intramolecular vibrational redistribution (IVR) of the resulting electronically excited keto isomer.
+In the solution-phase TAS experiment, a ~70 ps decay was assigned to the internal conversion of the excited state, attributed to nonadiabatic decay back down to the ground state.
+We observe similar kinetics in our CE-TAS measurements from the jet-cooled molecule.
+Similar lifetimes are also observed in the time-resolved fluorescence spectrum, where the decay in cyclohexane at 298 K is fit to a biexponential with time constants 39 and 101 ps.102 The gas phase absorption and fluorescence spectra of HAN have also previously been reported.103 Here, we will reconsider the assignments of the TAS spectra by direct simulation of the relevant experimental observable from nonadiabatic molecular dynamics simulation data.

-A. Comparison of Experimental and Theoretical TAS Spectra
+A. Comparison of experimental and theoretical TAS spectra

-Figure 5 presents a comparison of the experimental magicangle TAS spectrum of jet-cooled HAN (panel a) with the simulated magic-angle TAS (panel b).
+Figure 5 shows a comparison of the experimental magic-angle TAS spectrum of jet-cooled HAN [panel (a)] with the simulated magic-angle TAS [panel (b)].
 ESA is shown in red, while SE is shown in blue.
-The experimental spectrum for the first 2 ps is provided in Fig. S2 of the Supporting Information.
-The phenomenology of ESA signals overlapping with Stokesshifted stimulated emission is common for many molecules that undergo ESIPT.^{105-109} The experimentally measured and simulated TA have similar spectral features, with an ESA feature observed at longer wavelength, and a SE feature at shorter wavelength.
+The experimental spectrum for the first 2 ps is shown in Fig. S2 of the supplementary material.
+The phenomenology of ESA signals overlapping with Stokes-shifted stimulated emission is common for many molecules that undergo ESIPT.^{104-108} The experimentally measured and simulated TA have similar spectral features, with an ESA feature observed at longer wavelength and an SE feature at shorter wavelength.
 The red edge of the simulated ESA feature is roughly 50 nm shorter than it is in the experiment (at 550 nm).

 In both spectra, the ESA and SE features decay with the same time constant.
-However, the simulated lifetime (1.7 ps) is a factor of \sim 40 shorter than the experimental one (67 ps).

-On first glance this discrepancy appears very concerning, but we will demonstrate below that this large error in lifetime can be attributed to a modest error in the PES.
-Less error prone than computed lifetimes are computed spectra, which are not exponentially sensitive to errors in computed energies.
+However, the simulated lifetime (1.7 ps) is a factor of ~40 shorter than the experimental one (67 ps).
+On first glance, this discrepancy appears very concerning, but we will demonstrate below that this large error in lifetime can be attributed to a modest error in the PES.
+The computed spectra are less error-prone than computed lifetimes, which are not exponentially sensitive to errors in computed energies.
 Thus, the logic of our analysis going forward will be to assign the spectrum not by comparing experimental and theoretical time constants, but instead by determining which contributions to the simulated spectrum arise from which molecular motions.
-Further discussion of the discrepancy between lifetimes once we have assigned the decay of the lifetime to a physical process.
+There should be further discussion of the discrepancy between lifetimes once we have assigned the decay of the lifetime to a physical process.

-Before continuing, we briefly mention two details the reader should keep in mind while comparing the spectra.
-First, the noisy appearance of the simulated spectrum in Fig. 5b is an artifact of the finite number of cluster centroids employed (80 per time slice) and the relatively high-energy resolution afforded by 100 fs probe simulations.
-Second, as in the experiment, the decomposition of the computed spectrum into parallel and perpendicular components confirms that both the ESA and SE signals are polarized roughly parallel to the initial excitation (Figure S2).
+Before continuing, we briefly mention two details that the reader should keep in mind while comparing the spectra.
+First, the noisy appearance of the simulated spectrum shown in Fig. 5(b) is an artifact of the finite number of cluster centroids employed (80 per time slice) and the relatively high-energy resolution afforded by 100 fs probe simulations.
+Second, as in the experiment, the decomposition of the computed spectrum into parallel and perpendicular components confirms that both the ESA and SE signals are polarized roughly parallel to the initial excitation (Fig. S2).